lukiwieser/aave-liquidation-risk/README.md

 | closed          | 13565 |
 | liquidated      |   159 |

-There is a similar number of open and closed loans, indicating a rather young protocol.
+The number of open and closed loans is similar, suggesting a relatively young protocol.
 The number of liquidated loans is still small.
-By looking at the share of liquidated loans `0.63%` we can calculate a very basic estimate for the liquidation risk.
+The share of liquidated loans is `0.63%`, allowing a basic estimate for liquidation risk.

 #### Loans per Asset Pair